dwavesystems/dwave-ocean-sdk/getting_started.rst

    :hidden:

    examples/min_vertex
-   example/scheduling
+   examples/scheduling
    examples/not
    examples/and
    examples/max_cut

-* :ref:`min_vertex` is a minimal example that solves a graph problem.
+* :ref:`min_vertex` solves a small graph problem.
+* :ref:`scheduling` solves a small constraint satisfaction problem.
 * :ref:`not` is a minimal example that solves a two-variable problem.
 * :ref:`and` adds information on :term:`minor-embedding` for a simple problem.
 * :ref:`max_cut` adds algorithmic :term:`minor-embedding` and some graphic functionality.